luxzg/3CX-XAPI_examples/README.md

 Note:
 - Aimed at 3CX V20 XAPI
+- Currently working best with PowerShell 5.x due to how PS7+ handles date/time, didn't have time to debug and add a fix
 - Developed with the help of 3CX community!
 Thanks everyone! (links below to some helpful threads!)

 # Usage